brunorosilva/img2art-search/README.md

 1. Loading the pre-trained "google/vit-base-patch32-224-in21k" weights.
 2. Preparing the dataset and data loaders.
 3. Fine-tuning the model using a custom training loop.
+4. Saving the model to the results folder

+## Interface

+The recommended method to get results is to use [gradio](https://www.gradio.app/) as an interface by running `make viz`.
+This will open a server and you can use some image you want to search or even use your webcam to get top 4 search results.

+### Examples

+## Contributing
+There are three topics I'd appreciate help with:
+1. Increasing the gallery by embedding new painting datasets, the current one has 81k artworks and I really want to up this number to a least 500k;
+2. Porting the encoding and search to a vector db, preferably chromadb;
+3. Open issues with how this could be improved.
+I'm not perfect and the code is very spaghetti right now.

+## License
+The source code for the site is licensed under the MIT license, which you can find in the MIT-LICENSE.txt file.

+All graphical assets are licensed under the Creative Commons Attribution 3.0 Unported License.